animeojisan/cHiDeScaler-Neo/README.md

 The bundled `presets.json`, GLSL shaders, and ONNX models are kept together so the included presets can resolve their required files.

-**GPU Load** is a reference value and does not directly represent a percentage of the GPU's maximum theoretical performance.

 **HDR is not supported.** cHiDeScaler-Neo is designed for SDR video processing and output.

 ## Build